13 MIN READ

 Start by writing a list of your major household expenses – mortgage or rent payments, utility bills, and so on.
 Then, note down all of your assets and sources of income – your severance pay, any unemployment benefits, savings, and food stamps, for example.
 Finally, revise your budget to fit your new circumstances.

-Trim any unnecessary outgoings, develop a plan for spending less, and consider contacting creditors to refinance your mortgage or reschedule any repayment plans.
-(You may be able to take a mortgage "payment holiday" in the short term.)
+Trim any unnecessary outgoings and consider contacting creditors to refinance your mortgage or reschedule any repayment plans.
+(You may be able to take a mortgage "payment holiday," for example.)

-You may also need to consider taking on temporary or freelance work to bring in short-term cash.
-Keep this in mind, and look into it in the first few days after your departure.
+You could also consider taking on temporary or freelance work to bring in short-term cash.

 3. Rally Your Supporters

 You may feel flat or embarrassed, and your instinctive reaction may be to hide away.
-Confiding in positive-minded family, friends, former colleagues , and even career counselors and support groups can make a huge difference to you, and can help you to gain a new perspective on your situation.
+But confiding in positive-minded family, friends, former colleagues, career counsellors, and support groups can make a huge difference to how you feel.
+And they can help you to gain a new perspective on your situation.

 Stress can cause severe health problems and even, in extreme cases, death.
 You should take the advice of a suitably qualified health professional if you have any concerns about stress-related illnesses, or if stress is causing you significant or persistent unhappiness.